 The Colorado River is one of the most popular fishing destinations in Colorado, and the best way to ensure a successful fly fishing trip is to stay up to date on the current conditions of the Colorado River.
 This is your resource to learn more about current conditions on the Colorado River and where anglers are reporting success during their trips.

-BLUE RIVER FLOW: 400 CFS
+COLORADO RIVER FLOW: 980 CFS